August 20, 2022

 Employee development is a critical driver of every business success.
 It keeps your team up to snuff with the industry trends and techniques, preventing your company from rolling downhill and being defeated by your direct competitors.
 Embracing a culture of continuous learning and development also attracts the best and brightest talent within your industry and ensures that they stick around for the longest time possible.
+One of the best ways to provide growth opportunities for your employees is to offer specialized training programs like retail courses, school safety training courses, restaurant hostess training, construction training courses, and the like.
+This type of training can help employees learn the basics needed in their industries.
 But, as we all know, planning and implementing an effective employee development program isn’t exactly an easy process.
-To help you out, we’ve done a little bit of research for you and compiled a list of 10 best ideas for employee development in 2021 that you can use as a guide:
+To help you out, we’ve done a little bit of research for you and compiled a list of 10 best ideas for employee development in 2021 that you can use as a guide to provide growth ideas for employees.

 Never underestimate the power of a great onboarding experience.
 After all, it is the prime and perhaps the only opportunity to impress your new employees to convince them to stay for long in your organization.
 According to the most recent statistics presented by UrbanBound, companies with an inclusive onboarding program benefit with 50% higher new hire retention.
 Plus, they also experience a whopping 54% greater new hire productivity.
 What these numbers tell the L&D communities is to dedicate a lot of attention to their onboarding program and make it their top priority for their employee development in 2021.

 First things first, establish open lines of communication as soon as your new hires accept the job offer.
 It is essential that you inform them right away of your company’s goal, mission, policies and procedures, and most importantly, your expectation from them.
 You can also improve their onboarding experience by leveraging modern technology to share pertinent information with them.
 For this purpose, look no further than EdApp, a free LMS that takes pride in its advanced and user-friendly interface.
-You can use its drag-and-drop authoring tool and Canva integration to create engaging, beautiful onboarding training materials, instead of simply handing them over mountains of boring modules and long PDFs.
+You can use its drag-and-drop authoring tool and Canva integration to create engaging, beautiful learning module examples and onboarding training materials like retail courses, construction courses, and school safety training courses, instead of simply handing them over mountains of boring modules and long PDFs.

 Employee development shouldn’t stop after onboarding.
-If you want to protect your investment in your human capital, it is crucial to support them with regular training.
+If you want to protect your investment in your human capital, it is crucial to support them with regular training and development opportunities for employees examples.
 Fostering a culture of growth and development will give you confidence that your existing team will remain up to par with the industry’s trends and best practices.
 Ultimately, this will strengthen your company’s brand and reputation, resulting in better business outcomes and long-term success.

 When it comes to training existing employees, eLearning or online learning is one of the most efficient and cost-effective methods that you can count on.
 This learning method uses digital platforms to roll out training courses to its learners.
 It allows learners to practice self-paced learning and access their learning materials anytime and anywhere using their laptops, tablets, and even mobile devices.